Is the directional control of your vehicle.

 Another problem is that the outside wheel is turning a bigger circle than the inside one, which is inefficient.

 The main advantage of swing beam steering is that a line drawn through the front (steering) axle will intersect with a line drawn through the rear axle.
 This gives the turning circle of your vehicle which will have the path of least resistance.

 The problems of swing beam were solved for horse drawn carriages in 1815 by what is now known as Ackerman Steering.
 This allows the 2 front wheels to turn different radii but both to have the same point of intersection.
 This is achieved by allowing the two front wheels to turn separately but to the same purpose.
 This allows greater manoeuvrability of your vehicle.
 It is easier to steer and this results in less tyre wear.

 Rear Wheel Steering.

 When moving forward and the steered wheels are trailing, your vehicle will now pivot about the front wheels.
-This makes your vehicle highly maneuverable and as such unsuitable for the public highway.
-Specialist vehicles such as fork lift trucks that need to maneuver in a confined space will be rear wheeled steered.
+This makes your vehicle highly manoeuvrable and as such unsuitable for the public highway.
+Specialist vehicles such as fork lift trucks that need to manoeuvre in a confined space will be rear wheeled steered.

-Some large vehicles may have a very limited rear wheel steer in order to make them more maneuverable.
+Some large vehicles may have a very limited rear wheel steer in order to make them more manoeuvrable.